sardion/skripsi_2602214545/README.md

 This ensures full reproducibility without distributing copyrighted raw data.

 ### 6. Optional Private Repository Access
-If required, the repository can remain private, with access granted manually to reviewers.
+If required, the repository may be set to private, with access granted manually to reviewers.

 ## Large Log & Profiler Files Not Included